-As you can see by the pictures, these are rustic scones, that will have a mind of their own as they bake, with each one baking up in a bit different shape.
+If you’re looking for a scone that just checks all the great scone boxes, then you’ll love these Irish scones!
+These are rustic scones, that will have a mind of their own as they bake, with each one baking up in a bit different shape.
 They’re perfectly imperfect :) It also means there is no need to deal with biscuit cutters or re-rolling scraps.
 Simply slice and bake.

-These scones have a wonderfully crispy bottom (thanks to the butter) and a beautifully crisp and flaky top.
+These Irish scones have a wonderfully crispy bottom (thanks to the butter) and a beautifully crisp and flaky top.
 Inside, enjoy the tender, buttery crumb, with the currants and orange zest.
 The topping of both sugar and salt brings the wonderful flavour contrast and of course, the combination of currants and orange is just always delicious.

-Ingredients and Substitutions
+Ingredients and substitutions

 All-purpose flour – all-purpose (or plain) flour is all you need here and is recommended.
 Using other flours (such as bread or cake) requires adjustments to the liquid amount, so unless you are sure you know how to make those adjustments and what the results of using a different flour will be, stick with the all-purpose :)